Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/user_config/src/user_config.rst

    a.
 Print the value of :func:`ChipInfo_BDNum()` function, which will get the chip info from OTP.

    b.
 Refer to PSRAM type in *Chip_Info[]* in ``\component\soc\amebalite\lib\ram_common\ameba_chipinfo_lib.c``.

-      For example: If bdnumer is 0x1010, the psram can run under 200MHz.
+      For example, if *bdnumer* is 0x1010, the PSRAM can run under 200MHz.

       .. code-block:: c